 A representative from our patient and public involvement committee has an input into these clinical discussions to make sure that the patient voice is heard.

-In its second year, the STP has started to deliver improvements for patients.
+The STP has started to deliver improvements for patients:

 - Extra funding for cancer care.
 The STP has secured more than £200,000 from the East of England cancer alliance to speed up diagnosis treatment for people with suspected lung and prostate cancer, helping people to live longer.